Film frame: Still frame

 A still frame is a single static image taken from a film or video, which are kinetic (moving) images.
 Still frames are also called freeze frame, video prompt, preview or misleadingly thumbnail, keyframe, poster frame, or screen shot/grab/capture/dump.
 Freeze frames are widely used on video platforms and in video galleries, to show viewers a preview or a teaser.
 Many video platforms have a standard to display a frame from mid-time of the video.
 Some platforms offer the option to choose a different frame individually.

 Video and film artists sometimes use still frames within the video/film to achieve special effects, like freeze-frame shots or still motion.

 Investigations

 For criminal investigations it has become a frequent use to publish still frames from surveillance videos in order to identify suspect persons and to find more witnesses.
-Videos of the J.F.
+Video of the J.F.
 Kennedy assassination have been often discussed frame-by-frame for various interpretations.
 For medical diagnostics it is very useful to watch still frames of Magnetic resonance imaging videos.